 Diminished Ovarian Reserve

-Diminished ovarian reserve, also known as primary ovarian insufficiency, decreased ovarian reserve, or diminished ovarian reserve (DOR), describes women of reproductive age who have a regular menstrual cycle, but whose natural ability to become pregnant or to response to ovarian stimulation during assisted reproductive treatments is reduced when compared to women of a similar age.
+Diminished ovarian reserve, (DOR), describes women of reproductive age who have a regular menstrual cycle, but whose natural ability to become pregnant or to respond to ovarian stimulation during assisted reproductive treatments is reduced when compared to women of a similar age.

 Signs of Diminished Ovarian Reserve